 Security in Johannesburg

-Those living in a freestanding home (something many expats do not choose to do) will have to contract with a security firm such as ADT for monitoring and armed response.
+Those living in a freestanding home (something many expats choose not to do) will have to contract with a security firm such as ADT for monitoring and armed response.
 On the other hand, expats who live in a security estate will have all of their security services included in their monthly levy (which most likely is already part of the rent).
 If they still choose to have their house equipped with an alarm system, they may have to pay an extra charge for the monitoring service.